sandbox-quantum/pqc-fido2-impl/README.md

 5. Authenticator setup:

 * Hardware required: LPCXpresso55S69 development board and 2 USB cables
-* Connect USBs to "Power-only" and "Debug" ports on the board.
+* Connect USBs to "High Spd" and "Debug Link" ports on the board.
 * Make sure the board is identified as an authenticator.
 In Linux, you can use `fido2-token -L`
 * Terminal 1: `JLinkGDBServer -strict -device LPC55S69 -if SWD -vd`
 * Terminal 2: `cd solo2 && make run-dev`